Professor Andrew Blick

 Biography

-Prof Andrew Blick is Professor of Politics and Contemporary History, and Head of Department of Political Economy.
+Andrew Blick is Professor of Politics and Contemporary History, and director of the Centre for British Politics and Government.

 Prof Blick uses the study of history to broaden understanding of contemporary political issues and debates.
 His areas of interest include democratic development; the UK constitution; the impact of the internet on politics; special advisers and the UK Civil Service; and the office of the UK Prime Minister.
 In 2021 he began participation in an AHRC-funded project assessing the history of democracy from ancient times to the contemporary era, through considering written primary sources.